DavidHe1127/aws-cert/ec2/index.md

 ### load-balancer
 `Health Check` will look for the file configured as ping path during health check setup.
 If the file isn't here, it will result in instace status being `out of service`.
-If the file is there, then status will be `in service`
+If the file is there, then status will be `in service`.

+Load balancer will not route traffic to instances that are `out of service` since those are failing to pass the health check and presumbly load balancer think they are down.